emilymclean/sinatra/README.md

 Made with 🩷 in Canberra, Australia.

+## Running the App
+Universal Android APKs are automatically built for both the develop and main branch, the latest of which can be found [here](https://github.com/emilymclean/sinatra/releases/latest).
+The build named "debug" automatically points at the development environment, while "release" points at production.
+Note that release builds built on the develop branch may not be functional, while develop builds may quickly become out of date.

+To build from source, the app requires the provisioning of a Google Maps API key on Android, as well as a Firebase project with both Crashlytics and Remote Config enabled.
+The values gathered from Remote Config can be found in `RemoteConfigRepository.kt` and most are optional, however `api_url` **must** be set to a valid [GTFS api endpoint](https://github.com/emilymclean/gtfs-api).
+Likewise, to enable address resolution, `nominatim_api_url` must also be provided.

 ## Technical Details
 Sinatra is a Compose/Kotlin Multiplatform app that targets both Android and iOS.
 The majority of the native implementation is centred around the maps UI, for which a cross platform abstraction has been